If you don't have a measure tape we send you one click here

 Normally you should rotate your jeans,always have 3 pairs in rotation: a new raw pair,a pair you've been breaking in for a year , and your favorites - those that have been on the front lines for the longest.Focus on wearing you newest pair most until they wear in.

-At the moment we have 3 selfedge denims,one Italian from Candiani and 2 Japanese one from Kurabo and one from Japan Bleu co.,ltd available.
+At the moment we have 3 selfedge denims,one Italian from Candiani and a Japanese one from Japan Bleu co.,ltd available.

 - JAPAN BLUE denim is similar to the Kurabo denim but is 100 % organic Cotton following the GOTS